harfangk/blog-hakyll-netlify/posts/2019-03-15-from-jekyll-to-hakyll/en.md

 title: From Jekyll to Hakyll":" An Epic Tale of Yak Shaving
 ---

-## All Yak Shavings Start With A Missing Syntax Highlighting

 It all began when I noticed that the Elm code snippets in my posts did not have syntax highlighting.
 It was easy to figure out what was going on.
 I had set up my blog using `GitHub Pages` gem, which included Jekyll and other supporting libraries.
 The syntax highlighting library `rouge`, however, was locked to version 2.2.1 that did not support Elm.
 Forcefully upgrading `rouge` might have resolved the issue, but then I thought, why not get rid of the `GitHub Pages` gem and upgrade all the dependencies?
 So began the yak shaving.

 <!--more-->